IBM-ICP4D/cloud-pak-ocp-4/doc/vmware-step-2-prepare-openshift-installation.md

 Generate ignition files for the workers -------------------------------------------------------------------------------------------------------------------------------------- 1.47s
 ```

-## Continue with next step
+## Continue with next step if you chose manual installation
-Once the bastion node has been prepared and all required services are running, you can continue with the next step - installation of OpenShift:
+If you specified `run_install=True` in the inventory file, the preparation script will attempt to run the installation to the end, including creation of storage classes and configuring the registry.
+Should you want to run the installation manually, you can proceed with the next step: installation of OpenShift.

 [VMWare - Step 3 - Install OpenShift](/doc/vmware-step-3-install-openshift.md)